IDEMSInternational/compendium/README.md

 ## Running locally

 Run `ng serve` to serve the app locally on [localhost:4200](http://localhost:4200/).
 The app will connect to the live supabase database.
+A secret `supabaseConfig.ts` file is required for connecting, contact a dev for access.